Cutter Laboratories

 Cutter Laboratories was a family-owned pharmaceutical company located in Berkeley, California, founded by Edward Ahern Cutter in 1897.
 Cutter's early products included anthrax vaccine, hog cholera (swine fever) virus, and anti-hog cholera serum—and eventually a hog cholera vaccine.
 The hog cholera vaccine was the first tissue culture vaccine, human or veterinary, ever produced.
 The company expanded considerably during World War II as a consequence of government contracts for blood plasma and penicillin.
-After Edward Cutter's death, his three sons—Dr. Robert K. Cutter (president), Edward "Ted" A. Cutter Jr. (vice-president), and Frederick A. Cutter—ran the company.
+After Edward Cutter's death, his three sons—Robert K. Cutter (president), Edward "Ted" A. Cutter Jr. (vice-president), and Frederick A. Cutter—ran the company.
 In the next generation Robert's son David followed his father as president of the company.
 The Bayer pharmaceutical company bought Cutter Laboratories in 1974.